jarcane/heresy/README.md

 ### Lists and Atoms ###

 ```
+(list a ...)
+Returns a list containing a ...

 (join *a b*)
 Joins two atoms into a pair, creating a list of second atom is another pair or null